Killer Dwarfs: Giants of Canadian Metal Return

 Formed in 1981, KILLER DWARFS arrived just in time to wreak havoc on Canada’s hard rock/metal scene during a decadent decade when Bon Jovi was still a rock band and spandex, hairspray and power ballads ruled MuchMusic.
 From big hair to big singles to big tours – and killer rock tunes like “Stand Tall,” “Keep The Spirit Alive,” “Dirty Weapons” and the title track to their ’92 hard rock classic Method To The Madness, Killer Dwarfs stood tall – all the while hanging with Iron Maiden, rocking Wembley-sized stadiums and criss-crossing the world as Canada’s metal ambassadors.

 As a true sign of their resiliency, the band recently signed with Megadeth bassist David Ellefson’s EMP Label and are planning to release both a live album and a new album of original material.
-With an upcoming show April 21st at the Seneca Queen Theatre, founding members Russ Dwarf (vocals) and Darrell Dwarf (drummer) sat down with GoBeWeekly to talk about their career, their legacy and the pros and cons of record labels.
+With an upcoming show Friday, September 13th at the Seneca Queen Theatre, GoBeWeekly is reprinting this interview from the last time the band rolled into the Senece.

 GOBE: It’s been 34 years since your debut release.
 Does it feel like yesterday or a lifetime ago.